 Because this is a joint course and there is a significant time difference between New Delhi and Toronto the start time will be at 8:15 AM in York's video centre.
-The course will begin on September 17 and the final joint seminar will end on October 29.
-During the month of November the York & CCMG students will meet separately to finish their assignments and seminar discussions.
-The course will end up in the November for York students, & December for CCMG students.
+The course will begin on September 3 and the final joint seminar will end on October 29.
+During the month of November the York students will meet separately to finish their assignments and seminar discussions.
+The course will end up in the November for York students.

-Session 1: September 17, 2014
+Session 1: September 16, 2015

-Digital media and counter-publics
+Digital media and counter-publics with Jamia participation

-Session 2: September 24, 2014
+Session 2: September 23, 2015